jhill1/SEPwC.github.io/_sources/Software_development.rst

  - writing code or refactoring
  - bug fixes

-The tests are written immediately after requirements capture and before any code is written (so the test will all fail!).
+The tests are written immediately after requirements capture and before any code is written (so the tests will all fail!).
 You get approval from the client that the tests meet the requirements and then write code to pass the tests.
 Once done, you have met the requirements.

 Development tools
 -----------------